Skip to content

 In business and constitutional law, apparent authority holds significance.
 Even if an agent lacks express or implied authority, if a third party reasonably believes they have the power to act, the principal may still be legally bound by the agent’s actions.
 This creates a form of legal estoppel, ensuring fairness by preventing the principal from denying the authority assumed by the third party.

 There are two main types of apparent authority: express and implied.
+HBR’s organizational management research highlights that ambiguous authority structures are a leading cause of unauthorized decisions and legal exposure.
 These types define how authority is perceived based on actions, statements, or conduct by an individual or organization.

 1. Express apparent authority: